 May is the perfect time for a city break.
 The sun warms very nicely, but it is not too hot, flowers bloom, and the days are long.
 But there are crowds of tourists everywhere in popular places.
 So we were looking for a place that will not only be nice but also is located a little way away from the busy routes.

 How did it happen that we came to Rovinj?
 Honestly, at the last minute, we decided to go to Croatia.
 We just packed up and got in the car.
 We did not want to go far south because we only had 7 days off, so we chose the Istrian peninsula in northern Croatia.
 Earlier I heard that Rovinj is one of the best cities to stay in Istria.
-I also found a very cheap apartment on Booking, so we decided to go there.
-If you are looking for an apartment to stay in, here is a list of accommodation in Rovinj.
+I also found a very nice and cheap apartment Villa Rosa, so we decided to go there.
+If you are looking for a place to stay in Rovinj, check the map below.

 We traveled through Poland, the Czech Republic, Austria, and Slovenia until midnight we reached Rovinj.
 Along the way, we took hitchhikers who took part in the race to nearby Fažana.
 It was a very nice experience that taught me to be more open-minded.
 Because it is not places that are the most important when traveling, but just the people we meet.
 It took me some time to understand it.